Environmental Protection Agency (EPA).

 |1 Subgroups with the highest food-source dietary exposure were selected for adult males, adult females and children.
 The following bwts were used (70 kg adult male; 60 kg adult females; 10 kg child).|

 3. Short-term risk.
-The short-term aggregate risk assessment estimates risks likely to result from 1 to 30 day exposure to pyraflufen-ethyl residues from food, drinking water, and residential pesticide uses.
-High-end estimates of residential exposure are used in the short-term aggregate assessment, while average (chronic) Start Printed Page 23053values are used to account for dietary (food only) exposure.
+The short-term aggregate risk assessment estimates risks likely to result from 1-30 days exposure to pyraflufen-ethyl residues from food, drinking water, and residential pesticide uses.
+High-end estimates of residential exposure are used in the short-term aggregate assessment, while average (chronic) values are used to account for dietary (food only) exposure.
 The short-term aggregate risk assessment is considered conservative because food-source dietary exposure is based on a Tier 1 DEEM assessment (tolerance level residues and 100% crop treated information were used).

 Pyraflufen-ethyl is currently registered for use that could result in short-term residential exposure and the Agency has determined that it is appropriate to aggregate chronic food and water and short-term exposures for pyraflufen-ethyl.

-Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded that food and residential exposures aggregated result in aggregate MOEs of 122,000 for children (1-2 years old) and 122,000 for children (3-5years old).
+Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded that food and residential exposures aggregated result in aggregate MOEs of 170,000 for children (1-6 years old).
 These aggregate MOEs do not exceed the Agency's level of concern for aggregate exposure to food and residential uses.
-In addition, short-term DWLOCs were calculated and compared to the EECs for chronic exposure of pyraflufen-ethyl in ground water and surface water.
-After calculating DWLOCs and comparing them to the EECs for surface water and ground water, EPA does not expect short-term aggregate exposure to exceed the Agency's level of concern, as shown in the following Table 4.
+In addition, short-term DWLOCs were calculated and compared to the EECs for chronic exposure of pyraflufen-ethyl in ground and surface water.
+After calculating DWLOCs and comparing them to the EECs for surface and ground water, EPA does not expect short-term aggregate exposure to exceed the Agency's level of concern, as shown in Table 4:

 |Population Subgroup||Aggregate MOE (Food + Residential)1||Aggregate Level of Concern (LOC)||Surface Water EEC (ppb)2||Ground Water EEC (ppb)2||Short-Term DWLOC (ppb)3|